kashif-nawaz/Container-LSP/README.md

 }
 ```
 ### Contrainer LSP
-Instead of configuring label-switch-path, container-label-switched-path config hirearchy is used under mpls hierarchy, e.g container LSP defination from PE1 to other PEs (lab topology is depicted  in below section) is appended below:-
+Instead of configuring label-switch-path, container-label-switched-path config hirearchy is used under mpls hierarchy, e.g container LSP defination from PE1 to other PEs (lab topology is depicted  above) is appended below:-

 ```
 protocols